Chained to the Rhythm: Music video

 On February 18, 2017, Perry released a preview of the music video on her alter ego Kathy Beth Terry's Twitter account.
 On February 21, 2017, she released the official music video on Vevo, with Mathew Cullen as director.
 The video was mostly shot at the Six Flags Magic Mountain theme park in Valencia, Santa Clarita, California, where Perry rides a stylised version of the Full Throttle roller coaster.

 The video is set in a futuristic theme park called "Oblivia".
 BBC's Mark Savage noted the theme is a metaphor for the infinite distractions of modern society.
 Billboard writer Gil Kaufman wrote that the video has "a number of not-so-subtle hints at Perry's feelings about the current political climate in the nation."
 The video opens with Perry walking through the gates of the theme park, where she stares at her surroundings in fascination.
 In the video, the guests are all taking selfies, eating sticks of candy floss in the shape of a nuclear mushroom cloud and crowding around a sign for "the greatest ride in the universe."
 Perry is awestruck until she pricks her finger on a rose stem made of barbed wire.
 The atomium, which is the Belgian national symbol, can be seen in the first two seconds of the music video.
 Some of the attractions contain references to the Brighton Palace Pier in the United Kingdom.
 The giant concrete dome in the park is supposedly a reference to the San Onofre nuclear power plant located on the Pacific coast.

 The next scene shows Perry riding a roller coaster.
 Savage says that the actual roller coaster is called Full Throttle, which has the tallest loop in North America.
 The scene changes to "The Great American Dream Drop", where a young couple snuggles in a tiny house that gets flung high into the air and then plunges into the ground.

 The next scene is a gas station, where men in sailor costumes whisk Perry off her feet.
 It shows people drinking large beakers of flaming "Inferno H2O", a bright blue, tainted liquid that makes patrons belch.
 A hamster wheel attraction then appears, with signs guiding guests to it.
 Near the end, while watching a 3D movie, Perry notices a homogeneity among the guests.
 She finds herself in a giant dance number after Skip Marley emerges from a 3D movie for his cameo.
 Afterward, Perry sings a panicked final chorus, trapped in the middle of a mindless dance routine.
 This leads to the final shot of the video, where her worried face stares into the camera.

-At the 2017 MTV Video Music Awards, "Chained to the Rhythm" was nominated for "Best Pop", "Best Direction", and "Best Visual Effects".
-The video has accumulated more than 700 million views on YouTube as of February 2022.